 A slab leak can be a homeowner’s worst nightmare.
 These leaks occur when a water or sewer line that runs below the concrete floor of your home becomes cracked or damaged.
 You may experience unexplained sounds of running water or a sudden spike in your water bill.
 If left unchecked, they can become a huge headache.
-If you are in need of slab leak repair in the Escondido area, call All Star Plumbing & Restoration now.
+If you are in need of slab leak repair Escondido, call All Star Plumbing & Restoration now.

 What Is a Slab Leak?